-Music courses meet the needs of aspiring professionals as well as students inquiring for the first time into aspects of music.
+All of our music courses, ensembles, and lessons are available to non-majors as well.
 Introductory offerings include Sound and Sense: Understanding Music, Music Fundamentals, Jazz Appreciation, Beginning Composition, and Introduction to World Music.
 Upper-level courses are open to any interested student with the appropriate background.
 Course sizes range from five students (at the upper level) to 50 students (at the introductory level).
 Nonmajors are also encouraged to participate in the many ensembles on campus.

 Examples of student research and independent projects